pw-02/super-ml-workloads/exps/exp1/README.md

 1. The first time the experiment was run with super it repeatedly tried to cache batches ''8406193351831191442" and "1615931262124447054".
 The logs for super were filled with 'INFO: Batch'{xxxx}' is cached or in actively being cached'.
 The training job did not make any progress while this was happening.

+   Cause:

+   The training job encountered a cache miss, so it contacted super to get a 'status' for the batch.
+The 'status' was that the batch was in progress, which is true, but it was taking a while because of the cold start penalty.
+The training job repeatedly called the function, it was only supposed to call it a max times of 10, but there was a error in the loop which caused it run until the data was returned with a cache hit.

+   Solution:

+   The Super Dataset code has been fixed.
+Specifically, the 'max_attempts' rule in the 'fetch_from_cache' function, which wasn't doing anything previously.